-3. Access to Video Surveillance Equipment
+3. Access to Video Surveillance

-- 3.1 The following persons shall have access to the video surveillance equipment:
+- 3.1 The following persons shall have the authority to view video surveillance and audio recordings:

-- 3.1.1 Manager of Transportation and CFO;
+- 3.1.1 Manager of Transportation, Assistant Manager of Transportation and CFO;

 - 3.1.2 Principals/vice-principals;

-- 3.1.3 Director
+- 3.1.3 Superintendent of Schools; and

+- 3.1.4 Director.